Fastlikelava/william-carter-portfolio/design-stories/ssn-card-request-tool.md

 ### Final Reflection

 This project highlighted how impactful workflow design can be when grounded in research, collaboration, and iterative refinement.
-There is meaningful room to extend this approach across the full enumeration lifecycle—and I’m excited by the prospect of continuing this work wherever complex services need clarity and structure.
+There is meaningful room to extend this approach across the full enumeration lifecycle—and I’m excited by the prospect of continuing this type of work where complex services need clarity and structure.

 ---